Pietrus914/Pietrus914/README.md

 ![MOTYW GITHUB](https://user-images.githubusercontent.com/65807969/119228702-89c41080-bb14-11eb-853c-e9073ff0714f.PNG)

 ### Hi there 👋
 My name is Piotr.
 I am a master of Wood Technology by education.
 In March 2020, I made a decision that would transfer me from the world of wood to the world of computers.
-I am currently at the last stage of my studies on the Full Stack Developer course in Codecool.
+At the beginning of June 2021, I completed the one-year Full Stack Developer course at Codecool, with a score of 85% on the final exams.
 I found myself best in Java, but the frontend world also seems interesting to me.
 In addition to programming, which I spent most of my time on, I am also interested in the forex and cryptocurrencies.
 Feel free to contact me at any time 😉.

 <p float="left">